Skip To Content

 Raster stores are an output data store; they contain the imagery layers created when you run raster analysis tools.
 Raster stores can be either a file share or a cloud store.

 To use a cloud store as a raster store, you must first register the cloud store.
-Raster stores support Amazon S3 buckets, Azure Blob storage, or Alibaba Cloud Object Storage Service (OSS).
+Raster stores support Amazon S3 buckets, Azure Blob Storage, or Alibaba Cloud Object Storage Service (OSS).

 See Configure and deploy raster analytics for information on registering a raster store.